 When Do I Start Baby Sleep Training if My Child is Chronically Sleep Deprived??

-Would you like to have me answer your sleep question in my next video?
+Would you like to have me answer your baby sleep problem question in my next video?
 If so, scroll down and submit your question in the comment section below.
 I will pick several questions a month to answer and post them here on the blog!

 Hi!
 Kim West, The Sleep Lady.
 And today, I’m going to answer Brandy’s question.

 Brandy wrote in the following, “We’re stuck in a terrible cycle of overtiredness.
 My eight and a half month old used to be able to put himself to sleep but now, he fights with a vengeance.
 I’ve even tried driving all around starting two hours after he wakes from his second nap but that doesn’t work either.
 He takes two 45- to 70-minute naps a day and refuses to take a third.
 We put him to bed at 6:30 but he’s usually been up for five hours at that point.
 He wakes regularly through the night and he is up between 6:00 and 6:30 for the day.
 We are ready to sleep train but everything says not to start when the baby is overtired.
 I don’t know how to break this cycle.
+Please solve our baby sleep problem!
 Brandy”

 It is true that the ideal time and place to start sleep training is when you have three weeks at home that you can dedicate to sleep coaching.
 You are right that I also recommend that we start sleep coaching at night sleep first and that you start on the first night at bedtime after a great day of naps any way you can get them.